danielefongo/microscope/readme.md

 ### Preview function

-This function will be called whenever a result is focused.
-It accepts a single result data obtained from the parsers and the `preview` microscope instance.
+The preview function is called when a result is focused.
+It takes a single result data obtained from the parsers and the `preview` microscope instance.

 Example: